 - Gluten-Free Rice Almond Bread – Food for Life (contains added sugar)

 - Gluten-Free Exotic Black Rice Bread – Food for Life (contains added sugar)

 - Gluten-Free Super Chia Bread – Nature’s Path (contains added sugar)

 - Gluten-Free Deli Rye Style Bread – Canyon Bakehouse (contains added sugar)

-Even better, I recommend ditching gluten-free bread altogether and opting for these “breadless” options instead:
+Even better, I recommend that you break up with gluten-free bread altogether and opt for these “breadless” options instead:

 - Wrap it.
 Enjoy your sandwich wrapped in lettuce, nori (roasted seaweed), grape leaves or rice wraps

 - Go naked.
 Eat the deli meat alone, or scoop your tuna salad or hummus with crackers